peterhee/classic-iaas-resourcemanager-migration/migaz/readme.md

 **Step 5:** The Export Objects will then collect all the properties of selected resources and create a JSON Template and a blob details file in the Output Folder selected.

-**Step 6:** Once the export completes, start the deployment of the template using the cmdlet:
+**Step 6:** Once the export completes, click the "Next Steps" tab to generate a customized documentation page showing how to deploy the template to your Azure environment.
+Alternatively follow the instructions below to start the deployment of the template using the cmdlet:

     New-AzureRmResourceGroupDeployment -Name "<Deployment Name>" -ResourceGroupName "<Resource Group Name>" -TemplateFile "<full path of the export.JSON>" -Verbose